Are you a fan of Makoto Shinkai & Your Name?

 Shinjuku Central Park (Cocoon Tower)

-A cool building visible througout Shinjuku shared by 3 colleges and vocational schools.
+A cool building visible throughout Shinjuku shared by 3 colleges and vocational schools.

-The coccoon theme is to convey an image of a coccoon that nurtures the students inside. *shudders* Kind of creepy.
+The cocoon theme is to convey an image of a cocoon that nurtures the students inside. *shudders* Kind of creepy.

 Closest Station: Tochomae Station

 Address: 2-chōme-11 Nishishinjuku, Shinjuku City, Tōkyō-to 160-0023, Japan

 Koenji Hikawa Shrine is a weather shrine where people pray for good weather. (funnily enough)

 The movie features the same kind of ema (wooden plaques for writing wishes) as the real shrine.
 You might notice they’re oddly shaped like geta.
 (Japanese wooden sandals) That’s because, in olden Japan, these sandals would be tossed in the air as a spiritual way of forecasting weather.

 Address: 4-chōme-44-番19号 Kōenjiminami, Suginami City, Tōkyō-to 166-0003, Japan

 And for our observant readers- yes!
 Nozomi Slope (のぞき坂) was also featured in Saekano: How to Raise a Boring Girlfriend.